joshgebara/leetcode/README.md

   "Maximum Subarray - Kadane's Algorithm",
   "Pow(x, n)",
   "Factorial",
-  "Permutations",
-  "Create a function that prints out the elements of a linked list in reverse order", "Create a function that returns the middle node of a linked list", "Create a function that reverses a linked list", "Create a function that takes two sorted linked lists and merges them into a single sorted linked list", "Create a function that removes all occurrences of a specific element from a linked list" ]
+  "Create a function that prints out the elements of a linked list in reverse order", "Create a function that returns the middle node of a linked list", "Create a function that reverses a linked list", "Create a function that takes two sorted linked lists and merges them into a single sorted linked list", "Create a function that removes all occurrences of a specific element from a linked list", "Delete node in a linked list",
+  "Remove linked list elements",
+  "Intersection of two linked lists",
+  "Linked list cycle",
+  "Palindrome linked list"
+]

 import Darwin